 prices the prices below are the total cost per day for instruction

-or guiding and also cover the use of all technical climbing equipment.
+or guiding and also cover the use of all technical equipment.

 For larger groups, please get in touch for

 |£195 per day